DESIGN AND ECOLOGY

 The treated greywater is then directed to a modular storage tank, where it can be retained for use in laundry and toilet systems, which account for 51% of a household’s water consumption.
 The system operates using gravity as its primary mechanical force.

-Second part of the project - A modular, stackable, HDPE tank to store up to 500L of rainwater.
-User-friendly, cheap, modular and resistant.
+The final part of the system, stackable, HDPE tank to store up to 500L of rainwater is user-friendly, cheap, modular and resistant.

 "The Panasonic Design Impact Award" winner in London New Designers 2024.